FCC v. Prometheus Radio Project: Prometheus II

+Prometheus III

 With the ongoing action in Prometheus II, the FCC failed to complete its 2010 or 2014 review, and what efforts had been performed had not followed on the cross-media ownership aspects.
 The lack of inaction on these matters led to a third suit, Prometheus Radio Project v.
 FCC (Prometheus III) in 2016 in the Third Circuit.
 The court ordered the FCC to complete the 2010 and 2014 reviews and issue a new proposed cross-media ownership rule by the end of 2016, since there was a compelling drive to replace the 1975 rule and the FCC's delay was hampering the process.
 By August 2016, the FCC issued its new rules that for all purposes left the 1975 rule in place with small modifications, such as for a failing newspaper to receive investments from a local television or radio station.

+Prometheus IV

-The new rules were seen as inaction by many media companies, which had been losing revenue over the previous years, and a fourth iteration or Prometheus Radio Project v.
+The new rules were seen as inaction by many media companies, which had been losing revenue over the previous years, and a fourth iteration of Prometheus Radio Project v.
 FCC (Prometheus IV) began in the courts.
-While the case was under litigation, newly-elected Donald Trump replaced the FCC chairmen with Ajit Pai, who led the FCC to release two new orders related to media ownership in 2017 and 2018.
-The 2017 orders overrode parts of the 2016 rules and essentially eliminated the cross-ownership restrictions from 1975, while the 2018 order addressed minority ownership to allow larger companies to incubate minority-owned states as to meet diversity goals.
+While the case was under litigation, newly elected Donald Trump replaced the FCC chairmen with Ajit Pai, who led the FCC to release two new orders related to media ownership in 2017 and 2018.
+The 2017 orders overrode parts of the 2016 rules and essentially eliminated the cross-ownership restrictions from 1975, while the 2018 order addressed minority ownership to allow larger companies to incubate minority-owned stations as to meet diversity goals.
 Both orders were challenged, and the cases consolidated into the ongoing Prometheus IV case at the Third Circuit.
 The Third Circuit ruled in September 2019 that the FCC still had not "adequately considered the effects" of the new rules on "diversity in broadcast media ownership," vacating both the 2017 and 2018 rules.
 The Third Circuit criticized the FCC's proposed orders for failing to consider gender or social disadvantage diversity alongside racial diversity as part of its incubator program or in relaxing the ownership rules.
 The decision left parts of the 2016 rules but otherwise returned media ownership back to the 1975 restrictions.